 - Open new jammies and read in them by the Christmas tree

-- Drive around looking at lights – don’t spend too much time doing this with littles.
+- Drive around looking at Christmas lights – Tip – Don’t spend too much time doing this with littles.
 Research the BEST neighborhood in your area and then try to go on a weeknight right when it gets dark so you’re not out too late past bedtime.
 Remember, less is more.
 3 fun, amazing houses or 1 cool neighborhood can be a HUGE win with little kids.

-- Go get donuts in our jammies – this has become a family fave!
+- Go get donuts at night in our jammies – this has become a family fave!

-- Hide and seek the nativity set – I save the box and leave it out so the kids know how many pieces they have to find.
+- Hide and seek with the Nativity set – I saved the box and leave it out so the kids know how many pieces they have to find.
 I love this Fisher Price little people Nativity scene.
 If it’s too hard to play with all the figures, just hide the baby Jesus.
 Ha!

 - Take a family picture in front of the tree